nikunj-Swarnkar/IconDekh-india/README.md

-# Local Heroes Flutter App
+# IconDekh-india App

 A Flutter mobile application showcasing local changemakers and unsung heroes in the community.
-Built for a competition with the theme **"Local Heroes - Showcasing local changemakers or unsung heroes in the community"**.
+Built for a competition with the theme **"IconDekh-india - Showcasing local changemakers or unsung heroes in the community"**.

 ## 🎯 Competition Theme